The Best Free Museums To Visit Across The US

 The Museum at FIT in NYC

 For anyone who loves fashion, no trip to New York should leave off a stop to the Fashion Institute of Technology's (FIT) fashion museum.
-Part of the State University of New York (SUNY), FIT is an industry-specific college that provides a comprehensive education in all aspects of the fashion industry, including business, mass communication, art, design, and technology.
-In 1969, the college founded the Museum at FIT — initially called the Design Laboratory — to present a public collection of fashion-related textiles, clothing, and accessories.
-Today, the museum's permanent collection includes more than 50,000 garments and accessories.
+Part of the State University of New York (SUNY), FIT is considered by many to be one of the top fashion schools in the world.
+Initially called the Design Laboratory, the FIT Museum was opened in 1969 to present a public collection of fashion-related textiles, clothing, and accessories.
+Today, the museum's permanent collection includes more than 50,000 garments and accessories, making it a must-see for the sartorially inclined.